sbamin/code101/web/docs/hpc/gpu/winter_1.md

 ## Update bash startup

-Finally, I am tweaking [bash startup sequence](../../cpu/sumner_3/#bash-startup) that we setup earlier, such that it can allow loading GPU-specific bash env only when we login to Winter GPU HPC and not on Sumner CPU HPC.
+Finally, I am tweaking [bash startup sequence](../../cpu/sumner_3/#bash-startup) that we had setup earlier, such that it can allow loading GPU-specific bash env only when we login to Winter GPU HPC and not on Sumner CPU HPC.
 I have made following changes to bash startup.
 You can :octicons-file-code-16: [download my bash startup files here]({{ repo.url }}{{ repo.tree }}/confs/hpc/user_env/).

 *   Update `SET PATH` block of *~/.bash_profile* to reset PATH for Winter GPU.
 See my notes under `elif [[ "$(hostname)" == *"winter"* ]]; then` section in :octicons-file-code-16: an example [.bash_profile]({{ repo.url }}{{ repo.blob }}/confs/hpc/user_env/.bash_profile) file.
 *   Update *~/.profile.d/void/VW01_set_winter_gpu.sh* to load Winter specific settings.
 See more into an example [VW01_set_winter_gpu.sh]({{ repo.url }}{{ repo.blob }}/confs/hpc/user_env/.profile.d/void/VW01_set_winter_gpu.sh) file.

 Logout and login again to Winter HPC.
 You will see a near identical bash prompt like Sumner HPC, e.g., `user@winter-log1`.
 However, when you check `echo $PATH` output and `echo $CONDA_DEFAULT_ENV`, you will notice that a default conda env in Winter HPC is now _rey_ while in Sumner HPC, it is _base_ (sometimes called _root_).

 Of course, you can revert to base or any other conda env in Winter HPC by doing `mamba deactivate` (because we changed from base to rey during bash startup) and then `mamba activate base` (or yoda, or any other env).

+If you have also setup activate.d/deactivate.d scripts as [detailed earlier](#renviron-setup), you will be able to fine tune loading and unloading of conda env specific to HPC type (CPU or GPU) as well as type of R and GPU-specific configs.
+See :octicons-file-code-16: [/confs/hpc/mambaforge/envs]({{ repo.url }}{{ repo.tree }}/confs/hpc/mambaforge/envs) for example scripts.

 ## Done!

+Hope you have found this documentation helpful.
+I think this is more technical that I originally expected and you may have to look into stackoverflow or elsewhere to understand jargons I used across pages.
+Hopefully, I can go through some of sections again and put emphasis on rationale behind setting up my linux environment.

-Hope you have found this documentation helpful to get you started with HPC setup.
-I will post a few external resources on getting started guide to learn programming in Python, R, and more.
-Best wishes!
+That said, I hope this documentation, at least the CPU part, should get you started with HPC setup.
+For learning specific programming language and data analysis, I will post a few external resources on getting started guide to learn programming in Python, R, and more.

+Best wishes! :material-thumb-up: :material-rocket-launch-outline: